ujihisa/okta-scim-beta/README.md

 If you have any questions about this document, or how to work with SCIM, send an email to [developers@okta.com](developers@okta.com).

-# More details on the example SCIM server
+# Appendix: Details on the example SCIM server

 Included in this git repository is an example SCIM server written in Python.